netdata/netdata/collectors/charts.d.plugin/nut/README.md

-# NUT monitoring with Netdata
+# UPS/PDU monitoring with Netdata

-Collects UPS data for all UPSes configured in the system.
+Collects UPS data for all power devices configured in the system.

 The following charts will be created: